SanderMertens/bake/README.md

 [![.github/workflows/main.yml](https://github.com/SanderMertens/bake/actions/workflows/main.yml/badge.svg)](https://github.com/SanderMertens/bake/actions/workflows/main.yml)

 # bake
 The Dutch IRS has a catchy slogan, which goes like this: "Leuker kunnen we 't niet maken, wel makkelijker".
 Roughly translated this means: "We can't make it more fun, but we can make it easier".
 Bake adopts a similar philosophy.
-Building code (especially C/C++) will never be fun, but with bake you'll probably spend a little less time worrying about it.
+Building C/C++ code will never be fun, but with bake you'll probably spend a little less time worrying about it.

 Here's how bake tries to alleviate some of the pain:
 - Minimal, platform independent project configuration (as in 2 lines of JSON minimal)